-DigitalOcean floating IPs are publicly-accessible static IP addresses that you can assign to Droplets and instantly remap between other Droplets in the same datacenter.
-Implement a failover mechanism with floating IPs to build a high availability infrastructure.
+A DigitalOcean Reserved IP address is a publicly-accessible static IP address that you can assign to a Droplet and then reassign to another Droplet later, as needed.
+You can implement a failover mechanism with reserved IPs to build a high availability infrastructure.

-An anchor IP is only accessible to the Droplet it belongs to and the floating IP assigned to the Droplet.
-You should bind any public services that you want to make highly available through a floating IP to the anchor IP to prevent users from using the public IP addresses of your Droplets to bypass your floating IP.
+An anchor IP is only accessible to the Droplet it belongs to and the reserved IP assigned to the Droplet.
+You should bind any public services that you want to make highly available through a reserved IP to the anchor IP to prevent users from using the public IP addresses of your Droplets to bypass your reserved IP.

-For example, if you are using a floating IP in an active/passive load balancer setup, you should bind your load balancer services to their respective Droplet anchor IPs so they can only be accessed via the floating IP address.
+For example, if you are using a reserved IP in an active/passive load balancer setup, you should bind your load balancer services to their respective Droplet anchor IPs so they can only be accessed via the reserved IP address.

 To retrieve your Droplet’s anchor IP, you can use standard networking utilities, like